Lab 4

-Lab 4 is a U.K. based hard trance act that was formed in 1994 by Adam Newman and Lez Elston.
+Lab 4 is a U.K. based hard trance act formed in 1994 by Adam Newman and Les Elston.
+The duo are known for their spectacular and raucous live performances.

+History

 Newman and Elston had previously worked together in the industrial act M.A.D.
 Shortly after forming, the duo were asked to perform at Club UK, a nightclub that had previously played host to DJs such as Carl Cox and Laurent Garnier.
 They later played at London fetish club Torture Garden and have since played at the Brixton Academy, Global Gathering 2005 and at Infest in 2006.

-Lab 4 were regularly played on Radio 1 by John Peel who also invited Lab 4 to launch their third album Virus on one of his 'John Peel Session' at Maida Vale.
+Lab 4 were regularly played on BBC Radio 1 by the late DJ John Peel, who also invited Lab 4 to launch their third album Virus on one of his 'John Peel Sessions' at Maida Vale.

-Lab 4's track "Born In The Sky" (vocal by Les Elston) also appeared on the Reebok television advert for their DMX trainer.
-This was amongst many other 'music to picture' assignments.

-Lab4 have also worked on many high-profile advertising campaign for the likes of Bacardi, Reebok (Super Bowl), Pepsi, BBC, Coca-Cola and Auto Modellista by Capcom.

-In September 2006 a statement was posted on the Lab 4 website that Lab 4 would be disbanding at the end of 2006.
+In September 2006 a statement was posted on the Lab 4 website that Lab 4 would be disbanding by the end of the year.
+By 2009, the duo had reunited and were working together once more.

-Lab4 are currently working on a new album for 2014 which will see collaboration with the likes of Chris Jones and Eller Van Buuren, Armada, PVD.

-In November 2013 Lab4 also secured their first major motion picture track placement for the upcoming Sci Fi Movie “Time Lapse” starring John Rhys-Davies (Lord Of The Rings), Danielle Panabaker (Mad Men, 90210) Dir: Bradley King.

-As of 2015 Lab 4 were again touring the UK at various dance events.
+In November 2013 a Lab 4 tune, Gilgamesh, featured on the soundtrack for the Sci-Fi movie Time Lapse directed by Bradley King.
+In 2019 the band split again with Newman departing to work in the AV industry, however Elston continued the Lab 4 act as a solo artist.
+As of 2020 Lab 4 continue to release singles, such as a well received remix of Concept of Love.

+The duo has performed across Great Britain, Europe, Australia, and Japan.
+Lab 4 have won a number of awards for their live performances including from Mixmag and the UK Hard Dance Awards.